How do you create a great user experience in your web channel—while also honoring your existing order-to-cash processes in SAP?

 Problem #2: Corevist wants to post 1 “master record” for the order in SAP

-Our client’s process presents a challenge for Corevist Commerce.
+Our client’s process presents a challenge for the Corevist Platform.
 Our solution wants to place a single order in SAP which corresponds 1:1 with the customer’s order placement action on the web.
 This is the best possible data flow, since a single master SAP document representing the customer’s single web order affords the highest level of integration simplicity, strength, and verifiable integrity.

 This is critical to customer experience.
 If a customer calls in or faxes over a list of SKUs to order, they believe they’re placing a single order (even if Customer Service is breaking up that order behind the scenes).
 Yet because the line items must be broken up by RDD, there is no master document in SAP which corresponds with what the customer experienced as “placing an order.”